pankajsan/bubbleShoot/README.md

 In the project directory, you can run:

 ### `Project setup`
-To setup the bubble shot application, clone the repository and execute `npm install`
+To setup the bubble shot application, clone the repository and execute `npm install` in root directory

 ### `npm start`